roadwarriorwp/rwc-employee-handbook/employment-policies/dress-code.md

 ## At Public Events/Conferences

 When representing Road Warrior Creative at public events, meetups, workshops, and/or conferences, employees are expected to respect the dress code policies/norms of each specific event or venue.
-Some venues or conferences, such as Chamber of Commerce events, may require business casual or business professional dress, wheras others, such as WordPress meetups and WordCamps, are far less formal.
+Some venues or conferences, such as Chamber of Commerce events, may require business casual or business professional dress, whereas others, such as WordPress meetups and WordCamps, are far less formal.